-School acknowledges that staff who are also parents may wish to make contact with other parents, who are friends, over social media.
+School acknowledges that staff may wish to make contact with other parents, who are friends, over social media.
 Staff must exercise caution and professional judgement in these circumstances and should not have any contact with pupils' family members via social media if that contact is likely to constitute a conflict of interest or call into question their professionalism.

-Mobile phones and personally-owned devices such as tablets may not be used during lessons or formal school time.
-The Bluetooth functionality of a mobile phone or tablet should be switched off at all times.
+Mobile phones and personally-owned devices such as tablets may not be used during lessons.
 Mobile phones, personal recording devices, cameras and videoing equipment are not permitted in certain areas within the school site such as changing rooms and toilets.

-The camera and filming functions of personal mobile devices must not be used in school, on school trips or on official school business.
+The camera and filming functions of personal mobile devices must not be used in school to photograph children or in the presence of children unless approved by the Head and/or Deputy.